konratp/uchicago-data-visualization/README.md

 athletics and swimming, or number of points played and/or won in a tennis match, is not a very fruitful approach, since men and women are naturally built differently and have different physical abilities.
-So we thought of a tracking not the average performance (viz. a first-order variable), but fluctuations in the performance (viz., a second-order variable).
+So we thought of a tracking not the average performance of a player (viz. a first-order variable), but fluctuations in the performance (viz., a second-order variable).
+In other words, how consistently does a player play at her/his level, irrespective of what that level might be.

 ## Data